Security Deposits for Room Rentals in Los Angeles: What to Expect

 -

-Clean the room thoroughly before moving out
+Clean thoroughly before moving out

 Final Takeaway